oils-for-unix/oils/doc/ref/chap-j8.md

 "J8 Lines" is a format built on top of J8 strings.
 Each line is either:

-1. An unquoted string, which must be valid UTF-8
+1. An unquoted string, which must be valid UTF-8.
+Whitespace is allowed, but not other ASCII control chars.
 2. A quoted J8 string (JSON style `""` or J8-style `b'' u'' ''`)
 3. An **ignored** empty line